Octant FAQ

 # How is Octant funded?

-Golem Foundation stakes 100,000 ETH from its own treasury and allocates a part of the staking rewards to the Octant reward pool.
+Golem Foundation contributes by staking 100,000 ETH from its treasury.
+Every 90 days, a portion of these staking rewards is allocated to the Octant reward pool.

 # How is the size of the Octant reward pool determined?